American Police Hall of Fame & Museum

-The American Police Hall of Fame & Museum is located at 6350 Horizon Drive just south of Titusville, Florida, adjacent to the Astronaut Hall of Fame.
-It houses law enforcement exhibits, a memorial and a Hall of Fame.
-It is the nation's first national police museum and a memorial dedicated to law enforcement officers killed in the line of duty.
+The American Police Hall of Fame & Museum was located at 6350 Horizon Drive just south of Titusville, Florida, adjacent to the Astronaut Hall of Fame.
+It housed law enforcement exhibits, a memorial and a Hall of Fame.
+It was the nation's first national police museum and a memorial dedicated to law enforcement officers killed in the line of duty.